chrisjalinsky/ha-kubernetes-lab/README.md

 Also we are utilizing CNI Plugin architecture with the kubelet process, which allows you to swap containerization at runtime.
 Therefore Docker does not need to be reconfigured with an overlay network.
 We'll use basic L3 networking as a proof of concept.

 ####L3 Routes
 Add routes to the workers and controllers, depending on which host you are on, you will not want to alter the newly created kubernetes CNI cbr0 default route.
-(This route isn't configured until services are created.)
+(This route isn't configured until pods are created.)
 Otherwise, add the necessary routes to the cluster.
 Eventually I'll create network interface ansible playbooks for this, so that further HA and fail over can be achieved, i.e. NIC bonding.

+NOTE: The routes below are approximate.
+Until the workers cbr0 iface is created, you don't really know which L3 routes to add on each worker node.
+The extra playbook listed below fails occasionally, because the declarative routes overlap.
 ```
 route add -net 10.200.0.0 netmask 255.255.255.0 gw 10.240.0.30
 route add -net 10.200.1.0 netmask 255.255.255.0 gw 10.240.0.31